30 Great Attractions & Places you must visit in Normandy – What to do in Normandy

 It is also fascinating to see it appear as the tide goes out and then later on, after exploring it close up, watch the sea submerge it once more as the tide comes in.

-The other thing we love about Arromanches is that it is home to our favourite gallette restaurant.
+The final thing we love about Arromanches is that it is home to our favourite gallette restaurant.